-If you are interested in becoming a court clerk in Alberta, visit the Alberta Occupational Profiles website.
+If you are interested in becoming a Court Clerk (also known as Judicial Clerk) in Alberta, visit the Alberta Occupational Profiles website.

-In order to be a court clerk in New Brunswick, you must first become a lawyer.
-For more information on becoming a lawyer in this province, visit the Law Society of New Brunskwick.
+In order to be a Court Clerk in New Brunswick, you must first become a lawyer.
+For more information on becoming a lawyer in this province, visit the Law Society of New Brunswick.

 - Recording hearings; and